jgrodziski/metav/docs/doc.md

 ### Context
-The context from which operations derives its behaviour revolves mainly around two things.
+The context from which operations derives their behaviour revolves mainly around two things.
 A working directory (WD) that must contain a deps.edn file and the git state of the repo relative to that WD.
 From this WD metav  generates in the context an artefact name, recovers the current